How To Teach Your Dog To STAY For Hours

 In order to be successful add distractions slowly and go back to square one to teach your dog that the command means the same thing no matter where he is at or what the conditions are!

 Advanced Obedience and Teaching Your Dog to “Stay”

+Many times, in advanced obedience people work on “out of sight stays”.
 I try to touch on this briefly with my dogs, simply so that they do not panic when I leave them and they cannot see me; however I find that these stays are typically unnecessary for most of my real life scenarios.

-I mean how often am I going to leave my dog outside of a store, or in another room for long periods of time without being able to see him/her.
+I mean, how often am I going to leave my dog outside of a store, or in another room for long periods of time without being able to see him/her?

+Ironically, I don’t really use out of sight down stays often.
 But I do utilize long down stays and vehicle stays while I pump gas.

 Long Down “Stays”